-In our psychosystemic work and facilitators role, we draw attention to the connections between intrapersonal (psychical), interpersonal (relational), collective and systemic (ecological, social, political) structures.
+In our psychosystemic work and facilitators role, we draw attention to the connections between intrapersonal (psychical), interpersonal (relational), collective (organisational) and systemic (ecological, social, political) structures, and interweave them.

 More on Morana on her personal website.